mattbrand/campconquer/README.md

 - [x] gear buy & equip
 - [ ] default gear
   - read from "Default" column of CSV
 - [x] season stats endpoint

+- [ ] merge vigorous and moderate
+- [ ] steps: look back more than 2 days if needed
+- [ ] MVP: only role=offense can be attack_mvp et al

 - [ ] player stats (all season(s?))
 - make "moves" more efficient